FaycalBoutam/package-system/README.md

     - factory/seed for users & packages
     - using @vueform/multiselect

+## How to install?
+1. Clone the project
+2. In root folder run "composer install"

 ## To do
     - only admin, staff can create, edit packages
     - only admin can delete packages